LAStools/LAStools/bin/lasclip_README.txt

   files) into one output file per polygon.
 If your SHP file has an associated DBF file then you can use '-split 0' to give output files the name or number stored in attribute with index 0.
-Or you can use '-split IDX' with 'IDX being the attribute's name.
+Or you can use '-split IDX' with IDX being the attribute's name.

   You can exclude certain point classes from the clipping or the reclassifying with option '-ignore_class 2' or '-ignore_class